mdrenger/darmstadt.freifunk.net/pages/kontakt.md

 ### Kontaktdaten

-If you cannot come to the meeting, you can contact us via:</p>
+If you cannot come to the meeting, you can contact us via:

 * [Email (info@freifunk-darmstadt.de)](mailto:info@freifunk-darmstadt.de)
 * [Twitter (@freifunkDA)](http://www.twitter.com/freifunkDA)